gvwilson/sensibleadventures/nardica/nardica.md

 why were you up there?
 You gettin' fancy or somethin'?"

-"I ain't never fancy!"
+"I ain't never gettin' fancy!"
-Iffy protested automatically.
+Iffy protested automatically,
+her accent thickening unconsciously to match her friend's.
 "We just kinda got dragged inta things."
 She summarized Johnson Wales and the last few days as briefly as she could, skating past what had happened to the Zillion ship and her part in assembling the bot that had saved them at the mansion.
+She still didn't want to think about that...

 Her story still left Honesty wide-eyed.
 "Tay bangle, that's a real adventure, innit?"
 She bumped her hip against Iffy's, but her tone turned serious as she nodded at the Marine cutter under repair beside them.
 "So's that why we got th' ganky to finish up this 'un?
-'Cuz my dad,
+'Cuz my First,
-he thought we had a coupla weeks, but the blues come along day b'fore last an' said we gotta be done t' sail soonest."
+she thought we had a coupla weeks f'r th' job, but the blues come along day b'fore last an' said we gotta be done t' sail soonest."

 Iffy gulped.